-Congratulations to the 4 candidates who passed their initial Amateur Radio exam, and the 3 candidates that upgraded their license classification at the Wednesday, November 18, 2015 exam session held at the St. George Community Building in St. George, Utah.
+Congratulations to the 7 candidates who passed their initial Amateur Radio exams, and 7 current Amateur Radio licensee that upgraded his license classification at the Wednesday, May 18, 2016 exam session conducted by ARRL-VEC certified volunteer examiners at the St. George Community Building in downtown St. George, Utah.
 Here are the results of that session:

 NOTE: CLICKING ON THE CALLSIGN, AS A LINK POSTED IN THE TABLE ABOVE, WILL BRING UP LICENSE INFORMATION ON FILE AT THE FCC.